 It is pumpkin harvest time!
 Did you know that pumpkin is packed with healthy benefits?
-Here are just a handful: (source: net doctor.co.uk)
+Here are just a handful of the benefits you get from pumpkin: (source: net doctor.co.uk)

-- It helps sleep and mood: Pumpkin seeds in particular are an excellent source of tryptophan, an essential amino acid that is converted to serotonin, a chemical associated with healthy sleep and happiness.
+- Pumpkin helps sleep and mood: Pumpkin seeds in particular are an excellent source of tryptophan, an essential amino acid that is converted to serotonin, a chemical associated with healthy sleep and happiness.

-- It's an immunity booster: Pumpkin is an excellent source of vitamins A, C and zinc, all antioxidants that strengthen the immune system.
+- Pumpkin is an immunity booster: Pumpkin is an excellent source of vitamins A, C and zinc, all of these antioxidants strengthen the immune system.
 Pumpkin also contains beta-carotene, an antioxidant plant pigment that gives pumpkin its bright orange colour.

 - 2 cups whole milk